Top Picks: Best Bird Feeders for Small Birds

 • Ground feeders for smaller species

-Each type has its own benefits and will attract different small bird species to your garden.
+Each type has its own benefits and will attract different species to your garden.

 For example Nyjer feeders are great for small finches as they have tiny ports that exclude larger birds.
 Let's look at some of the best feeders in more detail.